 It is not possible to transmit or contract AIDS, or stage 3 HIV.
-There are many myths about HIV transmission, but debunking them can help people understand what precautions to take and when to see a doctor.
+There are many myths about HIV transmission, such as mosquito bites, but debunking them can help people understand what precautions to take and when to see a doctor.

 Innovations in testing and treatment have reduced the risk of contracting HIV and helped those with HIV live long and healthy lives.

 To maintain this level, however, the person will need to continue taking their medication.
 Otherwise, viral levels can rise again.

 Preexposure prophylaxis (PrEP) can also help prevent transmission.
 Learn about one type of PrEP here.

 This article looks at some common misconceptions about HIV transmission.

 Fact: HIV cannot spread through touching, according to the Centers for Disease Control and Prevention (CDC).
 Shaking hands, hugging, high fiving, and similar types of physical contact will not transmit the virus.

 A person can only contract the virus if they come into contact with the following fluids from a person who already has HIV: